google/styleguide/objcguide.md

 ...
 ```

-### Avoid Accessors During init and dealloc
+### Avoid Messaging the Current Object Within Initializers and `-dealloc`

-Instance subclasses may be in an inconsistent state during init and dealloc
-method execution, so code in those methods should avoid invoking accessors on
+Code in initializers and `-dealloc` should avoid invoking instance methods.
-self.

-Subclasses have not yet been initialized or have already deallocated when init
-and dealloc methods execute, making accessor methods on self potentially
+Superclass initialization completes before subclass initialization.
+Until all
+classes have had a chance to initialize their instance state any method
+invocation on self may lead to a subclass operating on uninitialized instance
+state.

+A similar issue exists for `-dealloc`, where a method invocation may cause a
+class to operate on state that has been deallocated.

+One case where this is less obvious is property accessors.
+These can be
-unreliable.
-Whenever practical, directly assign to and release ivars in those
+overridden just like any other selector.
+Whenever practical, directly assign to
-methods rather than rely on accessors.
+and release ivars in initializers and `-dealloc`, rather than rely on accessors.

 ```objectivec
 // GOOD: